hyperledger-archives/sawtooth-core/docs/source/_templates/txn_submit_tutorial.rst

     * use the *secp256k1* elliptic curve
     * sign a *SHA-256* hash of the TransactionHeader binary
     * use a compact 64-byte signature
-    * format the signature as a hexadecimal string
+    * format the signature as a lower-case hexadecimal string

 This is a fairly typical way to sign data, so depending on the language and library you are using, some of these steps may be handled automatically.